apache/spark-website/committers.md

 Also, please remember to set Assignee on JIRAs where applicable when they are resolved.
 The script can't do this automatically.
+Once a PR is merged please leave a comment on the PR stating which branch(es) it has been merged with.

 <!--
 <h3>Minimize use of MINOR, BUILD, and HOTFIX with no JIRA</h3>